cltk/cltk/docs/greek.rst

    In [6]: t.convert_corpus(corpus='phi7', latin=True)  # ~/cltk_data/latin/text/phi7/plaintext/

-The above commands take each author file and translates them into another author file.
+The above commands take each author file and convert them into a new author file.
 But the software has a useful option to divide each author file into a new file for each work it contains.
 Thus, Homer's file, ``TLG0012.TXT``, becomes ``TLG0012.TXT-001.txt``, ``TLG0012.TXT-002.txt``, and ``TLG0012.TXT-003.txt``.
 To achieve this, use the following command for the ``TLG``:

 .. code-block:: python